 The beauty of this pension is you can retire at your own pace.
 While you keep working and receiving employer Super Guarantee (SG) contributions you can also move across some of your super savings into the pension and access it as an income stream.

-This means that your super balance will continue to grow through this period.
-At the same time, you’ll receive income payments, transferred directly to your bank account.
+This means that your accumulation balance can continue to grow through this period.
+At the same time, you’ll receive income payments subject to Government limits, transferred directly to your bank account.

 Joining and eligibility